pa12g10/CurveConstruction/README.md

 **Improvements**
 In this section I list initial list of improvements, I am sure there are many more to be added.
 **High Priority**
 - Add in Central Banking Meeting Dates and Step interpolation in the front end of the base curve.
-- Put the Holiday Calendars on the heap.
+- Put all Calendars to the heap
 - Add in remaining IR InstrumentPricers: OISBasis Swaps, CB Swaps, Cash etc.
+- Add Instrument Filtering Rules and Logic

 **Low Priority**
 - Add in FX Instrument pricers: FX Forwards and XCCY Swaps.
 - Look into the need for the use of IR and FX turns (synthetic instruments).
 - Add in Automatic Adjoint Differentiation (AAD).
 - Add in move constructors for the Curves and InstrumentPricers, so that unique pointers can be used instead of shared pointers.
+- Add serialisation

 **Contact Details**
 petenallen4321@gmail.com